Sergei-Vorobyov/cicdt-howto-01/README.md

 You need to:

-1. get Azure DevOps license
+1. get an Azure DevOps license for your developers;
-2. create an Azure DevOps project in an appropriate organization where you will conduct your development
+2. create an Azure DevOps project in an appropriate organization where you will conduct your development;
 3. get access to the `CICDTemplateSamples` project, which contains a lot of samples, instructions, pipelines, templates to help your onboarding.